Jamaica goes to the polls as island shaken by corruption, inequity and economic concerns

 The party has aimed to channel public discontent into a mandate for change, promising reforms, renewed social investments and a break from what it calls “complacency” in governance.

 Key among the party's raft of policy proposals to address the socioeconomic woes of Jamaicans is increasing the income tax threshold to $21,800, up from the current $11,200.
-The opposition party argues that it would result in working-class Jamaicans taking home more money and provide a cushion from rising prices.
+The opposition party says it wants working-class Jamaicans to take home more money as a cushion against rising prices.

 Despite Jamaica’s vibrant democratic tradition, recent years have seen a decline in poll participation.
 Voter turnout in the 2020 general election was roughly 37%, though the vote was held months after the start of the coronavirus pandemic.